kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/schedulingAPI.md

 | parentType  |  Location |
 | parentSystemName  |  Null |

-Note that resources can have a hierarchy (e.g., a room with cameras), which is defined using the the parent type and name.
-For an example of the API call to create a resource, in this case of type camera, click [here](http://www.kaltura.com/api_v3/service/schedule_scheduleresource/action/add?scheduleResource:objectType=KalturaCameraScheduleResource&scheduleResource:name=Camera 5&scheduleResource:streamUrl=rtmp://xxx&ks=djJ8MTc5NDk2MXy6mzPyYqfHU8nF5UqEiFF-2iLuI_OSVFO0Ad-KqArJ-w70X9ZLVRpO8FvF4K_l5f7Gga1S9fTcXuxM_fETaXtWAj_-63w1rfyNVrrDuNx7xog3aoe3TpbtkKeO2NhSP5sR8xaWdhA4qV84IQjUicDj).
+Note that resources can have a hierarchy (e.g., a room with cameras), which is defined using the parent type and name.
+For an example of the API call to create a resource, in this case of type camera, click here.

 ## Other Considerations

 * Conflicting events: At present, Kaltura does not prevent conflicting events.
 The user will need to ensure that there is no resource conflict when scheduling the event.
 Devices should be able to handle resource conflicts and ensure operations in this case.
 * Recurring events: When using HTTP/S or FTP, both the series and the breakdown of each occurrence will be provided.
-Devices can filter based on [event type](http://www.kaltura.com/api_v3/testmeDoc/index.php?object=KalturaScheduleEventRecurrenceType) to receive only the series and single events, or to receive single events and breakdown of series.
+Devices can filter based on [event type](https://www.kaltura.com/api_v3/testmeDoc/objects/KalturaScheduleEventRecurrence.html) to receive only the series and single events, or to receive single events and breakdown of series.
 The choice between the options depends on the capability of the device.